simonegiacomelli/pynanto2/README.md

 Thanks to Pyodide, it's possible to install and run Python packages in the browser.

-Pynanto is an opinionated microframework that helps to be productive quickly.
+Wwwpy is an opinionated microframework that helps to be productive quickly.
-What Pynanto can do for you:
+What Wwwpy can do for you:
 - Start Pyodide
 - Bring Python files in the browser
 - Manage browser side Python dependencies